lisawilliams/lisa/_posts/2017-08-18-art-collector.markdown

 Let's back up a minute and unpack that sentence: 'I collect contemporary abstract art, primarily from emerging artists, both paintings and works on paper.'

 Okay, let's take it word by word.
 First, lets start with *'I collect.'* That means I am an art collector.
+Sounds kinda fancy, doesn't it?
+It is kinda fancy!

 But I also drive a used Toyota.
 More on that in a minute.